Time to Get Smart About Smart Thermostats

 About:Tado is a clever little heating system and a solution to heating your whole house.
 It can be retrofit to your home’s current heating system and uses a cloud based app (both iOS and Android) so you can control your heating from your smartphone.
 From the German company of the same name, Tado is compatible with most central heating boilers.
 What we like best about this smart heating system is its ability to know exactly when you leave the house and return home by tracking your location via your phone.
 Unfortunately you won’t be able to control the heating in individual rooms.
 Still, Tado claims to be able to reduce annual heating bills by on average 26%.

 Cost: £135 – £200, plus installation costs.

 About: Probably one of the most well known products on the smart thermostat market, the Nest Learning Thermostat was launched back in 2011 in the US to much acclaim.
-Now available in the UK, Nest is suitable for condensing boilers and combi boilers, as well as system and heat only boilers.
+Now available in the UK, Nest is suitable for condensing boilers and Combi boilers, as well as System and Regular boilers.
 As with other smart heating technology, you can control your hot water and heating from any internet connected device.
 Simply connect Nest to the wi-fi and you’ll be able to control it from your laptop, smartphone and even your tablet.
 Easy to install, this clever heating and cooling

 system learns your energy habits off by heart, from your preferable time to switch the heating on to what temperature and for how long.
 It will even turn itself down when you’re away to save energy.
 It’s very clever like that.
 But then the Nest Learning Thermostat was created by one of the guys who developed the Apple iPod.
 Given that information, it’s not surprising that it’s very pleasing on the eye, too.